BurstSoftware/open-job-postings/readme.md

 *This `project.md` will be updated continuously as research and development progress.*

+7/7/26
+Updated ui and application.
+Tested different methods and uis, the current one is robust enough to market for $49 dollars per month, per job to companies accross the us.

 7/3/26

 Created a udpated prototype using streamlit cloud, streamlit python 3.14.6 and: